madebykind/madebykind-v3/content/blog/creating-sustainable-and-ethical-digital-products.md

 ## Can it work in practice?

-This is all a very considerate way to think about our work, but can it work in a practice in a capitalist society that, like it or not, requires us to ​‘make money’ to survive?
+This is all a very considerate way to think about our work, but can it work in a practice in a capitalist society that, like it or not, requires us to ‘make money’ to survive?

 When we attended the 1% for the Planet European Summit in 2018, one phrase stood out and has stuck with me ever since: